ralph-mcardell/sh-utils/doc/sh_test.md

 #### String containing substrings assertions

-The function in this set are:
+The functions in this set are:

 - `CHECK_CONTAINS_ALL`
 - `REQUIRE_CONTAINS_ALL`